The successful launch of new products/services is critical for any small business growth.

 If you’re launching a value-driven product, you’d want to go low on price – but how low is too low for your margins and your brand?
 It’s usually the same with luxury products too – how high is too high for the market and your brand?

 Luckily, there are a lot of experts who have been there and done that.
-There’s plenty of information out there on pricing strategies that have been developed and refined over many, many years and plenty of learnings.
+There’s plenty of information out there on competitive pricing strategies that have been developed and refined over many, many years and plenty of learnings.

 What we’re here to do today is get you a one-stop guide that tells you, at a glance, the 7 best pricing strategies we’ve seen work.